 [igg - office for architecture] is a design and research office based in New York City and led by Ignacio G. Galán, PhD.
-The work of the office focuses on architecture's role in the articulation of society through design projects, research, and pedagogical endeavours.
+Our work focuses on architecture's role in the articulation of society through design projects, research, and pedagogical endeavors.
 The designs of the office have been awarded in competitions including the First Prize for the New Velodrome in Medellín and are part of the permanent collection of the Pompidou Center.
 The office was a finalist to the 2014 Iakov Chernikhov Prize as a result of its contributions to design culture.

-The work of the office unfolds through diverse media and platforms and is continuously informed by different kinds of conversations and collaborations.
+We operate through diverse media and platforms and are continuously informed by different kinds of conversations and collaborations.
 Galán's research has led to the production of several publications and exhibitions including the installation Cinecittá Occupata for the 2014 Venice Biennale by invitation of the general curator Rem Koolhaas.
 Together with the After Belonging Agency, Galán was the Chief Curator of the 2016 Oslo Architecture Triennale (Graham Foundation Grant 2015).
-He previously collaborated in the research project Radical Pedagogies, led by Beatriz Colomina at Princeton SOA, and has co-curated its exhibition at the 2013 Lisbon Architecture Triennale and at the 2014 Venice Biennale, where it was awarded a Special Mention of the Jury.
+He has also collaborated in the research project Radical Pedagogies and has co-curated its exhibition at the 2013 Lisbon Architecture Triennale and at the 2014 Venice Biennale, where it was awarded a Special Mention of the jury.
+He is currently one of the editors of the homonymous volume, forthcoming in 2020 by Sternberg Press (Graham Foundation Grant 2019).

-Galán studied Architecture at ETSAMadrid and TUDelft, he graduated as a Fulbright Scholar from the MArchII program at Harvard GSD, and has a PhD in Architecture History and Theory of Architecture from Princeton.
-He has been a Fellow at the Spanish Academy in Rome.
-He is Term Assistant Professor in the Department of Architecture at Barnard+Columbia Colleges and has taught studios and seminars at Columbia GSAPP and PennDesign among others.
+Galán studied Architecture at ETSAMadrid and TUDelft, he graduated with Distinction from the MArchII program at Harvard GSD, and has a PhD in Architecture History and Theory of Architecture from Princeton.
+He has been a Fellow at the Spanish Academy in Rome and a Fulbright Scholar.
+He is Assistant Professor in the Department of Architecture at Barnard+Columbia Colleges and has taught studios and seminars at Columbia GSAPP and PennDesign among others.

 We understand architecture as a key agent participating in the articulation of society.